chrisdavies/alite/readme.md

 A simple, tiny promise-based AJAX library.

 - Zero dependencies
-- Less than 500 bytes minified and gzipped
+- Less than 600 bytes minified and gzipped

-This requires Promise support.
-In older browsers, Promises can be shimmed easily enough with something like [Plite](https://github.com/chrisdavies/plite).

-Alite currently has a naive method of detecting if a response is JSON...
-If it starts wit `{` or `[`, then the response is considered JSON.

 ## Usage